SumoLogic/sumologic-documentation/docs/platform-services/automation-service/automation-service-audit-logging.md

 ## Index retention period

-By default, the retention period of the Audit Event Index is the same as the retention period of your Default Partition.
+By default, the retention period of the Audit Event Index and System Event Index is the same as the retention period of your Default Partition.
 You can change the retention period by editing the relevant partitions, `sumologic_audit_events` and `sumologic_system_events`.
 For more information, see [Create and Edit a Partition](/docs/manage/partitions/data-tiers/create-edit-partition).